 Identifying and Treating Eye Disease

 There are many different diseases that affect the eye and vision.
 Detecting these diseases in their earliest stages gives patients the best chance at optimal treatment outcomes.
-Optometrists like Dr. Matthew Hoppe and Dr. Abby Taffe regularly screen for eye disease in their patients.
+Optometrists like Dr. Matthew Hoppe and Dr. Abby Trettin regularly screen for eye disease in their patients.
 Screenings can be part of a routine eye exam or they may be a diagnostic measure taken after your eye doctor has spoken with you and conducted an exam.

 Early Detection Preserves Eyesight